Miss Penny Makinson

-Welcome to Foundation Stage.
-We have two classes in Foundation Stage and they are taught by Mrs Lindsey Dash (Polkerris) and Mrs Lisa Philp (Charlestown).
+Welcome to the Early Years Foundation Stage (EYFS).
+We have two classes in Foundation Stage and they are taught by Miss Penny Makinson (Polkerris) and Mrs Lisa Philp (Charlestown).

 The Foundation StageAt Carclaze Community Primary School we recognise how important those early years are in developing confident and capable lifelong learners.
 It is a crucial time in laying secure foundations in which all other learning can be built upon.
 Children’s development progresses rapidly during this time and we want to make the most of this momentum as they start their educational journey with us.
 Our positive approach to effort and resilience fosters strong, independent and capable learners allowing us to set challenging and realistic targets for children.

 Within the Early Years Foundation Stage we follow the revised Development Matters.
 Within this we focus on both the Prime and Specific Areas of Learning.